Courses Open to Public

 This twelve session course covers a variety of topics from a modern psychoanalytic point of view.
 It addresses elementary concepts of relationship formation, character development and the therapeutic interaction.
 Drive theory, dreams, addictions, psychosis and work with violent and suicidal patients are also discussed.
 Weekly topics presented by various BGSP faculty.

-Begins February 2014; Twelve sessions every other week.
+Date: Begins February 6, 2014; Twelve sessions every other week.

 This course is designed to help you: